I am a hardened and dedicated music fan!

 Why Travel and Music?

-When I lived in China and went shopping in the Silk Market (if you’ve been you will understand what I mean) I would crank up my headphones to avoid the onslaught of stall sellers beckoning and dragging into shops.
-They can be quite ferocious and I have a tendency to want to acknowledge everyone who speaks to me, thus with a hand-selected playlist filling my eardrums I managed to escape them.
-The same in the Aswan bazaar in Egypt, after a year I was still harassed like the day I arrived, fresh faced and ready to snap up the bargains.
+When I lived in China and shopped in the Silk Market (if you’ve been, you’ll understand), I would crank up my headphones to avoid the onslaught of beckoning salesmen.
+They can be ferocious and I have a tendency to acknowledge everyone speaking to me, thus with a hand-selected playlist filling my eardrums, I could escape.
+The same in the Aswan bazaar, after a year of calling Egypt home, I was still harassed like the day I arrived.
 Music filled that gap, or at least my ears from keen salesmen looking to accost me and my wallet.

 Long bus rides and music are the perfect combo.
-I remember before iPods when faced with a 20 hour bus ride, I would buy a 10 pack of AA batteries and perpetually work my way through the lot until Bob Marley was singing at two paces slower than normal, just in time to arrive at my destination.
+Before iPods and when facing a 20 hour bus ride, I would buy a 10 pack of AA batteries, slowly working my way through the lot until Bob Marley was singing at two paces slower than normal.
 Now iPods stay charged and I love it.
 No more packs of disks filling my pack and sadly, no more cheap CD’s to buy.
-I am a sucker for cheaply ripped music such as on the Khao San Road in Thailand or Potosi in Bolivia.
-Anyway I digress; there is nothing better than putting on some incredible sounds on a long bus ride and staring out the window at the changing scenery.
+I’m a sucker for cheaply ripped music.
+There is nothing better than putting on some incredible sounds on a long bus ride, and staring out the window at the changing scenery.
 Like I said, it is creating your own playlist to suit the environment, see where I’m going with this now?

 Could that be perfection folks?
 I think so.
-Happy grooving.
+Happy travelling.

 Here is some travel music that I filmed on an island off the coast of Madagascar.
 Your welcome.